craole-cc/dotDots/Documentation/tr.md

 Remove all non-numeric characters
 The following command removes all non-numeric characters:

-echo "my phone is 123-456-7890" | tr -cd [:digit:]
+echo "my phone is 123-456-7890" | tr -cd `[:digit:]` Copy
-Copy
-[:digit:] stands for all digit characters, and by using the -c option, the command removes all non-digit characters.
+`[:digit:]` stands for all digit characters, and by using the -c option, the command removes all non-digit characters.
 The output will look like this:
 1234567890
 Copy
 Put each word in a new line
 To put each word in a new line, we need to match all non-alphanumerical characters and replace them with a new line:

-echo 'GNU is an operating system' | tr -cs '[:alnum:]' '\n' Copy
+echo 'GNU is an operating system' | tr -cs `[:alnum:]` '\n' Copy
 GNU
 is